City of clocks

 The wayfinder

 They say you cannot cross the same Shatun twice.
-There is no map, no guide and no path.
+There is no map, no path and no promises.

 Why I’m a Buddhist